 I welcome the conveniences of modern life, especially when our options are nearly limitless.
 But along with our endless options comes the ease of disposable items and becoming accustomed to the convenience that these items bring.
 However convenient these disposable items seem, they can lead to more waste.
-So, to celebrate Earth Day 2014, try out these 3 helpful tips for simple green living.
+To celebrate Earth Day every day, try out these 3 helpful tips for simple green living.

 Empty water bottles are so abundant that they are often used as a main component of an art project for children.
 There are even dog toys that you can purchase at a pet store that require an empty water bottle to complete the toy.
 Bottled water is a billion dollar industry that helps to contribute to over two million discarded water bottles on a yearly basis.
 Roughly only about one out of every five water bottles gets recycled.
 Bottled water not only uses enough fossil fuel to power close to 200,000 homes, but also ironically uses more water than the actual bottle contains.
 Reusing the cheap plastic of bottled water is not recommended either since the bottle could be leaching the plastic compounds into your drink or even introducing bacteria growth.